 - You are applying for a loan or credit card but you always get turned down even though you legally live in the US and have been in the US for 10 years.
-Usually this means you never updated your "Work Authorized Only" Social Security number to either Permanent Resident or US citizen status, both of which has more privileges than a "Work Authorized Only" card.
+Usually, this means you never updated your "Work Authorized Only" Social Security number to either Permanent Resident or US citizen status, both of which have more privileges than a "Work Authorized Only" card.

 - You apply for a Social Security card replacement in the SSA office and they have your name, date of birth, gender, place of birth, or your mother and father's name wrong.

 - You have gone through a gender change or sex change and you never updated your new gender or sex with SSA.

 - You changed your name through the courthouse or have been married for 5 years or have been divorced for 7 years but never told SSA.

 - You were adopted during your childhood but your name and parents' name was never informed to SSA.